Siga secures $8.1M Series B to prevent cyberattacks on critical infrastructure – TechCrunch

 Amir Samoiloff, co-founder and CEO of Siga, says: “Level 0 is becoming the major axis in the resilience and integrity of critical national infrastructures worldwide and securing this level will become a major element in control systems in the coming years.”

-The company’s latest round of funding — led by PureTerra Ventures, with investment from Israeli venture fund SIBF, Moore Capital, and Phoenix Contact — comes amid an escalation in attacks against operational infrastructure.
+The company’s latest round of funding — led by PureTerra Ventures, with investment from Israeli venture fund SIBF, Moore Capital and Phoenix Contact — comes amid an escalation in attacks against operational infrastructure.
 Israel’s water infrastructure was hit by three known cyberattacks in 2020 and these were followed by an attack on the water system of a city in Florida that saw hackers briefly increase the amount of sodium hydroxide in Oldsmar’s water treatment system.

 The $8.1 million investment lands three years after the startup secured $3.5 million in Series A funding.
-The company said it will use the funding to accelerate its sales and strategic collaborations internationally, with a focus on North America, Europe, Asia, and the United Arab Emirates.
+The company said it will use the funding to accelerate its sales and strategic collaborations internationally, with a focus on North America, Europe, Asia and the United Arab Emirates.

 Read more: